History of soccer timeline: Everything You Need to Know

 The Early History of Soccer

-The first examples of the popular game involving a ball that was initially made of rock occurred more than 3,000 years ago in old Mesoamerican cultures.
-Another version of the ball-kicking game was played in China in the 3rd and 2nd centuries BC, known under the name cuju.
-It was played with a soft, round ball on a square-shaped terrain.
-Other interesting varieties existed in Japan, Ancient Greece, and Ancient Rome.
+The first examples of the popular game involving a soccer ball, made out of rock, occurred more than 3,000 years ago in old Mesoamerican cultures.
+Another version of the ball-kicking game was played in China in the 3rd and 2nd centuries BC, known as Cuju, which was played with a soft, round ball on a square-shaped terrain.

 The Origin of Modern-Day Sport

-In 1904, Paris was the birthplace of the iconic Fédération Internationale de Football Association also known as FIFA.
+Then in 1904, in Paris the iconic Fédération Internationale de Football Association also known as FIFA, was created.
 Today’s soccer fans are familiar with its rules, as well as some interesting FIFA regulations that are now accepted internationally.

 Other Important Milestones

-In 1900, soccer received global acknowledgment by being included in the Olympic Games for the first time.
-In 1930, FIFA organized the first World Cup tournament.
-The competition was held in Montevideo, Uruguay, and 13 teams competed against each other.
+In 1930, FIFA organized the first World Cup tournament in Montevideo, Uruguay, and 13 teams competed against each other.

 Globalization of Soccer